English Language Counselling in Hannover

 As human beings we need to find meaning in what happens to us.
 As someone with a religious background I am fully aware that faith can be a source of great comfort as well as great pain.
 It is important to consider both during the therapeutic work.
 I am open to explore existential as well as spiritual and religious questions.
 In doing so I will support you to find your own path in life and will strive to be respectful of your choices.

 A lot of suffering is caused by thriving for perfection but attaining perfection is humanly impossible.
-The therapeutic session is where we can learn to live with our imperfections.
+The therapeutic session is a place where we can learn to live with our imperfections.

 Being able to reflect on our actions is partly what makes us uniquely human but ruminating - becoming excessively preoccuied - is unhealthy and can make us feel bad about ourselves.
 Counselling can help to disrupt unhelpful thought processes.

 No!
 To be fully human we need to be able to feel - as well as think about our feelings.
 Anger, anxiety, shame, joy, sadness, disappointment, happiness.
 What does it all mean?
-None of these emotions can be avoided if we want to live a full life.
+None of these emotions can be avoided if we want to be fully alive.
+However they need to be thought about and understood.